B.A. in Psychology from UMSL

 J.D., Washington University in St. Louis School of Law

 William is from Milwaukee and joined ACD in Spring 2015.
 He joined because he wanted to practice holistic criminal defense in the context of movement lawyering and impact litigation.
-As a Senior Staff Attorney, he directly represents clients, primarily in criminal and municipal contexts.
+As the Managing Attorney for the Direct Representation team, William represents individual clients (primarily in criminal and municipal contexts), supervises the staff attorneys engaged in direct representation, and develops and implements guidelines and expectations regarding holistic legal services.
 Prior to ACD, William was an Assistant Public Defender in the St. Louis City Trial Office.

 Qiana Williams is a long-time resident of the Midwest.
 She began working at ArchCity Defenders in 2016 as a Civil Advocate and paralegal.
 She has an extensive background in education and is a civil advocacy powerhouse.
 Qiana has been invited to speak about the injustices of debtors’ prisons on 30+ various platforms including the White House.
 She has inspired many to come forward and challenge the practices of the region’s municipal courts and jails.